ElPumpo/Win10Clean/README.md

 + .NET framework 4.6

 # Todo
-- The Win10 app uninstaller can only uninstall one app at the same time
 - Implement undo button for undoing changes made to system (working on atm)

 # Legal